 Circuit Breakers

 Circuit breakers are essential for protecting electrical systems from overloads, short circuits, and faults.
 They work by interrupting the electrical current when a fault or overcurrent occurs.
 The primary function of circuit breakers is to ensure the safety and reliability of the entire electrical network.
+Circuit breakers are an essential part of any switchgear system.

 Fault Interrupters